raspberrypilearning/dancing-unicorn-rainbow/en/step_6.md

 + Find all the LEDs you are going to use and make sure you also have the same amount of jumper wires and resistors

 + Rearrange the circuit you already have to make room for other colours of the rainbow.

 (Diagram)

++ Use one ground for all of your LEDs

 To make sure your rainbow is bright and not covered by too many jumper wires, each LED must share the same ground.
 The breadboard looks like this inside:
 ![Breadboard Cross-Section](images/breadboardxsection.png)

 To ground the whole rainbow with one wire, connect the ground to one of the rails and then make sure all the transistors connect to the same rail:
 (diagram)

 + Now add all of your LEDs, LED jumper wires, and transistors to the breadboard in a colour arrangement of your choice.